 Egyptian security forces have identified and disrupted further terrorist activity around the country.

-Small explosions, resulting in death and injury are frequent in Cairo and other areas of Egypt.
+Small explosions, resulting in deaths and injuries are frequent throughout Egypt including in Cairo.
 These attacks are generally directed at security forces, but bystanders have been killed and injured.
 Usually, government buildings, police facilities and checkpoints, metro stations, trains or universities are targeted.

 Other possible targets of future attacks include embassies, hotels, holiday resorts, clubs, restaurants, bars, cinemas and theatres, schools, banks, markets, shopping centres, supermarkets, places of worship, public transport, shipping ports and other infrastructure, outdoor recreation events, polling places, and commercial, public and tourist areas.

-Kidnapping is also a risk for expatriates and tourists.
+Kidnapping is also a risk for foreigners.
 In July 2015, a Croatian national was kidnapped west of Cairo and subsequently executed.
-The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
-The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
+The Australian Government's longstanding policy is that it doesn't make payments or concessions to kidnappers.
+The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of Australians.